jherskow/csc301-project/README.md

 3. Install [Docker](https://docs.docker.com/install/#get-started)
     ( Note: docker-compose comes with Docker for Windows and Mac except [Linux](https://docs.docker.com/compose/install/) )

-4. To build the project
+4. Build the project ( Only for the first time or if you need to rebuild any images )
     ~~~~
     (csc301-project)
     docker-compose build
-    docker-compose -d
+    docker-compose up -d
     ~~~~

-5. To run the project
+5. Run the project
     ~~~~
     (csc301-project)
     docker-compose up
     ~~~~

+6. Finally, open your browser and go to http://(your-machine-ip/80).
+The web application should be running.
+    To check your own IP address
+    ~~~~
+    docker-machine ip
+    ~~~~

-6. To stop the docker, hit CTRL + Z on your keyboard.
+7. To stop the docker, hit CTRL + Z on your keyboard.

 ## More later..